mgrignoli/mgrignoli.github.io/src/content/blog/lecture5.md

 Looking to the future, we might see even more incredible things:

-1. **Full Sensory Immersion:** Imagine VR and AR with scents and tastes.
-You could step into a bakery and smell the fresh bread.
-This could take immersion to a whole new level.

-2. **Brain-Computer Interfaces (BCIs):** BCIs could let you control things with your thoughts, so you won't need fancy controllers anymore.
-It's like magic!

-3. **Artificial Intelligence (AI):** AI could make virtual worlds smarter and more interactive, so your virtual buddies could be even more realistic and chatty.

-4. **Medical and Therapeutic Applications:** VR and AR could help in healing, from pain management to mental health treatment.
-It could be a game-changer in healthcare.

-5. **Education and Training:** VR could be the new classroom.
-Imagine learning complex stuff by actually doing it in a virtual environment.
-That's the future of education!

 So, Ivan Sutherland had this wild vision, and we're slowly but surely catching up to it.
 The digital world is becoming more and more intertwined with our real lives, and who knows what other cool stuff we'll see in the future?